Code-Institute-Submissions/Thoughtful/README.md

 ### **Site Owner Goals**

 * As a site owner I want the user to be able to note thoughts as soon as the site is loaded.
+* As a site owner I want the site to be accesible on mobile, tablet, laptop, and desktop.
 * As a site owner I want the site to be clear, simple and beautiful to the eye.
 * As a site owner I want to provide the option for the user to change the colour scheme depending on the users mood.
 * As a site owner I want to provide an option to add multiple thoughts.